-Why we engage

-As an investment company with no employees, the Company is reliant on its service providers to conduct its business.
-The Board considers the Portfolio Adviser, the Administrator and the Registrar to be critical to the Company's day-to-day operations.

-The Board views the Company's other service providers, such as brokers, auditors and lawyers as being highly important in enabling the Company to meet its regulatory and legal requirements as necessary.

-How we engage

-The Board engages with its Portfolio Adviser on an ongoing basis through:

-- Regular communication with representatives as required, such as telephone and email correspondence discussing ad-hoc matters which may arise; - b) monthly meetings to receive updates on the performance of the portfolio; - quarterly board meetings to receive detailed updates on, but not limited to, the loan and CLO markets and activity updates for the Underlying Company.
-This includes discussions about capital inflows, performance of current investments and return attribution; - d) due diligence meetings with senior representatives of the Portfolio Adviser held in 2019 in New York and Dublin; and - e) ad-hoc meetings to discuss various day-to-day operational matters.

-The Board engages with its Administrator on an ongoing basis including:

-- Regular communication with representatives, such as telephone and email correspondence, to discussing any ad-hoc matters; - b) monthly meetings to discuss the Published NAV as computed by the Administrator; - quarterly Board meetings to receive accounting, company secretarial and compliance updates; - d) production of the Company's Half-Yearly Financial Report and Annual Report and Audited Financial Statements; - ad-hoc meetings to discuss various day-to-day operational matters; and - f) annual service review meetings.

-The Company's Registrar is responsible for maintaining the Company's share register and for processing any corporate actions.
+Why we engage How we engage Why we engageAs an investment company with no employees, the Company is reliant on its service providers to conduct its business.
+The Board considers the Portfolio Adviser, the Administrator and the Registrar to be critical to the Company's day-to-day operations.The Board views the Company's other service providers, such as brokers, auditors and lawyers as being highly important in enabling the Company to meet its regulatory and legal requirements as necessary.
+How we engage The Board engages with its Portfolio Adviser on an on-going basis through: a) Regular communication with representatives as required, such as telephone and email correspondence discussing ad-hoc matters which may arise; b) monthly meetings to receive updates on the performance of the portfolio; c) quarterly board meetings to receive detailed updates on, but not limited to, the loan and CLO markets and activity updates for the Underlying Company.
+This includes discussions about capital inflows, performance of current investments and return attribution; d) due diligence meetings with senior representatives of the Portfolio Adviser held in 2019 in New York and Dublin; and e) ad-hoc meetings to discuss various day-to-day operational matters.
+The Board engages with its Administrator on an ongoing basis including: a) Regular communication with representatives, such as telephone and email correspondence, to discussing any ad-hoc matters; b) monthly meetings to discuss the Published NAV as computed by the Administrator; c) quarterly Board meetings to receive accounting, company secretarial and compliance updates; d) production of the Company's Half-Yearly Financial Report and Annual Report and Audited Financial Statements; The Company's Registrar is responsible for maintaining the Company's share register and for processing any corporate actions.
 The registrar's reports are available via an online platform, and the Company otherwise engages as necessary with the Registrar via email and telephone, such as with regard to the Company's C share conversion.